egovernment/eregistrations/documentation/sections.md

 **eregistrations/model/form-sections** takes the name of property under which we want to have our sections.
 After execution of above code we should have an empty collection under User.prototype.formSections (note: under prototype, not under constructor).
-Now we need to define some actual sections. let's say we have a following models:
+Now we need to define some actual sections. let's say we have following models:

 ```javascript
 User.prototype.defineProperties(